When should a Beneficiary’s inheritance be held in trust?

 Another reason for placing an inheritance in trust is when a disabled child is receiving Supplemental Security Income (SSI).
 If the child directly receives an inheritance the government can claim a right to reimbursement and disqualify the child from future SSI and Medicaid benefits.
 However, if the inheritance is placed in a “Special Needs Trust” the child can utilize trust funds for certain purposes without the loss of the SSI benefits.

 Selecting the trustee is very important.
-When an individual is named as trustee, alternate trustees should be named in case the initial trustee is unable to serve or continue to serve.
+When an individual is named as trustee, back up trustees should be named in case the initial trustee is unable to serve or continue to serve.
 Another option is to appoint a financial institution.
-Financial institutions set limitations on the minimal values for the trusts they are willing to administer.
+However, financial institutions limit the trusts they will administer to those with a minimal amount of assets.

 For further information you may be interested in Attorney Truman Scarborough’s Booklet on Estate Planning in Florida.
 It is available without charge or obligation by calling (321) 267-4770.
 Truman Scarborough’s office is located at 239 Harrison Street, in Titusville.